pymc-devs/pymc-examples/myst_nbs/case_studies/conditional_autoregressive_priors.myst.md

 ## Authors

-* Adapted from a previous PyMC example notebook, authored by Junpeng Lao {cite:p}`lao2020conditional` by Conor Hassan on July, 2022.
+* Adapted from a previous PyMC example notebook, authored by Junpeng Lao {ref}`conditional_autoregressive_model` by Conor Hassan on July, 2022.

 +++